-Shops run directly by the Union are the Logo Shop (University-crested gifts, mementos and clothing) and three newsagency outlets which also sell stationery, drawing materials and calculator supplies.
-Other Union facilities include banking, credit union, hairdressing and optical dispensing.
-There is also a beauty salon, a delicatessen, a clothing shop and pharmaceutical, dental, computing and travel services.
+Shops run directly by the Union are the Logo Shop (University-crested gifts, mementos and clothing), two newsagency/ stationery shops, one stationery shop specializing in architecture requisites and an ice cream/confectionery shop.
+Other facilities operating within buildings occupied by the Union are banks, a credit union agency, hairdressers and a beauty salon, barber, delicatessen, casual clothing shop, pharmacy, dentist, optical dispensing and travel services.

-Shower, meeting, games, music practice, reading, craft and dark rooms are provided as well as a Student Resource Area where photocopying, screen printing, stencil cutting and typewriter services are available.
+Showers, meeting, games, music practice, reading, craft and dark rooms are provided as well as a Student Resource Area where photocopying, screen printing, stencil cutting and typewriter services and equipment hire are available.